© Crown copyright 2021

 Each care home (the registered manager) is responsible for setting the visiting policy in that home.
 They should do so on the basis of a dynamic risk assessment taking into consideration the needs of individuals within their home and with regard to the advice of the local Director of Public Health (DPH).

-All care homes – regardless of Tier – and except in the event of an active outbreak – should seek to enable:
+All care homes, except in the event of an active outbreak, should seek to enable:

-Visits in exceptional circumstances including end of life should always be enabled – see section 2.4 below
+- visits in exceptional circumstances including end of life should always be enabled – see section 2.2 below

 In all cases it is essential that visiting happens within a wider care home environment of robust Infection Prevention and Control (IPC) measures, including ensuring that visitors follow (and are supported to follow) good practice with social distancing, hand hygiene and Personal Protective Equipment (PPE) use.